SureshAvvaru/MavenProject/README.md

 # Hello-World
-This Repository is for practise purpose only.
+This is for testing purpose